kyleneideck/BackgroundMusic/DEVELOPING.md

 Before you build, Xcode might show incorrect warnings on the `#pragma clang assume_nonnull` lines for some reason.
 They go away after you build and don't seem to cause any problems.

-**The following debug instructions stopped working in El Capitan.** System Integrity Protection stops LLDB from attaching to coreaudiod.
+**The following debug instructions stopped working in OS X 10.11 (El Capitan).** [System Integrity Protection](https://support.apple.com/en-us/HT204899) stops LLDB from attaching to coreaudiod.
 I don't know of a workaround except to disable SIP.

 To debug in Xcode,
  - edit the BGMDevice scheme and